List of Two Pints of Lager and a Packet of Crisps characters: Gaz Wilkinson

 Gary "Gaz" Wilkinson: Born in 1980, Gaz has two sisters (Julie and Tasha) and a half-brother, Munch.
 He works as a mechanic at Brindley Autos, originally owned by his father until it was sold to Donna.
 Gaz is a stereotypical "blokey bloke" who likes football (supporting Manchester City), and also beer, sex, Hollyoaks and Monarch of the Glen.
 He is an avid collector and user of pornography and has a phobia of sheep.
 In a late series 5 episode, Gaz and Donna plan to move to a house in Knowsley, but on a visit to check out the house he spots a sheep in the field and is too terrified to want to live there anymore.
+It is revealed in another episode that Gaz and Donna met as kids in the park and Donna caused his fear of sheep by claiming they eat you in your sleep.
 In the episode when Donna moves into Gaz's flat, she notices that he has some strange habits, such as only using bread from the middle of the loaf when making toast.
 His favourite books include The Lust of the Mohicans, Pleasure Island, Macbiff and The Count of Monte Cristo (although the cover doesn't actually say "Count").
 He is the person responsible for splitting up Jonny and Kate, much to the happiness of Janet.
 At one point, he cheats on Donna by sleeping with Janet.
 This secret is kept quiet for a while, until he accidentally reveals his betrayal to Donna one night in bed.
 After this, he and Donna split up for a while, until they get back together after he is involved in a road accident.
 Gaz finds out he has a low sperm count after deciding to become a sperm donor because he feels broody; this supposedly proves that Jonny is Corinthian Keogh's father.
 He proposes to Donna numerous times throughout Series 6 before the two of them finally get engaged, and they eventually marry in Series 7.
 After the marriage ceremony, Louise finds out that Gaz is Corinthian's real father and, despite trying to keep it secret, informs him, to his delight; but she decides not to tell Janet, who is still dealing with the loss of Jonny.
 Gaz and Janet finally realise they belong together, and at the end of series 7, Donna leaves them to be together.
 In series 8, Donna returns and Gaz is happy with Janet, but cannot resist having sex with Donna for old times' sake; eventually, Janet and Donna give him an ultimatum to choose between them.
 Gaz decides that he loves Donna after all, and drives to her, crashing a car on the way.
 He wakes up in hospital, to find Donna at his bedside.
 This result was chosen by viewers in an online poll.
 In series 9, Gaz is in a wheelchair following the car accident, after a year-long coma.
 Throughout the next series Gaz struggles to come to terms with being disabled and tells Donna that he will walk again; with a little help from her he manages to take his first steps.
 In the final episode, Gaz turns 30 and realising he has never been outside Runcorn he decides to travel the world with Donna.
 She, however, finding out she may have cancer, tells Gaz she won't be coming with him, but doesn't tell him the reason.
 Gaz then says an emotional farewell to her at the airport before leaving to start his new life.
 Janet is currently unaware that Gaz is the father of her son, due to Jonny taking a paternity test before he died, but Gaz has previously tried to tell Janet this, however; realising it may upset her, Gaz decides to keep the paternity of Corinthian from Janet.